al-caughey/Google-Meet-Attendance/README.md

 # Introduction and acknowledgements

-This extension is intended the help teachers, like myself, who are rapidy transitioning to the new reality of online classes and need a simple(r) way to record who joined a Google Meet session.
+This extension is intended to help teachers, like myself, who are rapidly transitioning to the new reality of online classes and need a simple(r) way to record who joined a Google Meet session.

 It was initially inspired by Chris Gamble's Userscript (https://greasyfork.org/en/scripts/397862-google-meet-grid-view) and the related extension.
-Originally, I incorporated the attendance functionality right into Chris' userscript but subsequently, decided to re-write it as an entirely separate extension.
+Originally, I incorporated my attendance functionality right into Chris' userscript but subsequently, decided to re-write it as an entirely separate extension.

 The extension does not require extra permissions other than access to meet.google.com.
 The list of invitees is retained in a LocalStorage variable but none of that information is transmitted or shared elsewhere by the extension.
 All of the source code can be viewed at this [public repository](https://github.com/al-caughey/Google-Meet-Attendance).